7 Easy Ways to Improve Conversions with Optimized Landing Pages

 - “Doubled and tripled conversion rates” – More language about higher conversions.

-- “Ship without engineers” – More language about not needing technical people.
+- “Ship without engineers” – More language about not needing technical support.

 Here’s another great example from Evernote, a note-taking app.
 Notice how they explain the benefits of their product in one brief sentence.

 If your copy pitches the solution you provide, you’re not answering their questions and alleviating their fears.
-You have to be sure to mention your solution so the reader knows they’re in the right place, but focus on how it can make their lives better.
+You have to be sure to mention your solution so the reader knows they’re in the right place.

 Step 2: Craft a Compelling Headline